UNDP Serbia at Data Science Conference Europe 2024

 November 25, 2024

-The ambassadors discussed their countries' experiences in using AI, priority areas for future technology applications for the benefit of citizens, as well as potential risks associated with AI and how to address them.
+The ambassadors talked about their countries' experiences in using AI, priority areas for its future application for the benefit of citizens, as well as potential risks associated with AI and how to address them.

-The event started with speeches by Yakup Beris, Resident Representative of UNDP in Serbia, Mr. Dominic Otway, Deputy Ambassador to the British Embassy, and H.E.
+The panel opened with speeches by Yakup Beris, Resident Representative of UNDP in Serbia, Mr. Dominic Otway, Deputy Ambassador to the British Embassy Belgrade, and H.E.
 Emanuele Giaufret, Ambassador and Head of the Delegation of the European Union.

 “Artificial intelligence should serve us all by helping us save valuable time on tasks that require more effort and advancing key areas such as medicine, education and security.
-But we also need to be aware of the dangers of misusing AI,” emphasised Mr. Dominic Otway, adding that AI learns from us and imitates us, and that it is up to us to determine the direction of its use.
+But we also need to be aware of the dangers of AI misuse,” emphasised Mr. Otway, adding that AI learns from us and imitates us, and that it is up to us to determine the direction of its use.

 H.E.
-Emanuele Giaufret explained that the world is at a crossroads in terms of AI and faces numerous challenges that need to be addressed.
-“Artificial intelligence can and will shape our future and we need to steer its development.
-International cooperation and exchange of experience are essential, and we must ensure equality, sustainability and security”, Giaufret agreed with his colleagues.
+Emanuele Giaufret explained that the world is at a crossroads in terms of AI and numerous challenges that need to be addressed and added: “Artificial intelligence can and will shape our future and we need to steer its development.
+International cooperation and exchange of experiences are essential, and we must ensure equality, sustainability and security”.

-He highlighted that the European Union has launched numerous initiatives, research and programmes as part of its strategy to develop AI and tools that ensure the safety of all users.
-With regard to Serbia, he praised critical programmes such as the application of AI in agriculture, where excellent results have been achieved.
-He also praised the introduction of legal regulations and the adoption of the national AI strategy, which contains clear guidelines for the application, development and control of AI.
+He highlighted that the European Union has launched numerous initiatives, research and programmes within its strategy to develop AI and tools that ensure the safety of all users.
+Regarding Serbia, he also praised the introduction of legal regulations and the adoption of the national AI strategy, which contains clear guidelines for the application, development and control of AI.

 H.E.
 Anke Konrad emphasised that Germany focuses on data and that without it, all efforts would be in vain.
 In this context, she mentioned the Data Lab and the use of AI by the police to solve crimes.
 She also referred to the use of AI in visa authorisation, which greatly facilitates the work of administrative officials.